Weight Loss Diets for Dogs

 Rotate between the following meals:

-- 1 scoop (14 grams) Honest Kitchen Preference (rehydrated with homemade warm chicken broth and mixed with plain yogurt) plus ½ ounce meat.
+- 1 scoop (14 grams) Honest Kitchen Preference (rehydrated with homemade warm chicken broth) plus1 ounce meat, including a couple of small pieces of liver.

-- Multivitamin and mineral supplement, such as The Honest Kitchen’s Invigor, Animals’ Apawthecary’s Herbal Multi-Vitamin, or Vetri-Science Cell Revive 440.
+- Multivitamin and mineral supplement, such as Dogzymes Ultimate from Nature's Farmacy, The Honest Kitchen’s Invigor, Animals’ Apawthecary’s Herbal Multi-Vitamin, or Vetri-Science Cell Revive 440.

 Rotate between the following meals:

-- 1 ounce raw meaty bones (skinless chicken necks, chicken backs, or ground turkey necks).
+- 2 ounces raw meaty bones (skinless chicken necks, chicken backs, ground turkey necks, or commercial raw forumla).

-- 1 ounce canned fish (jack mackerel, pink salmon, or sardines) once or twice a week.
-Sometimes a whole raw sardine from EcoPawz.
+- 2 ounces canned fish (jack mackerel, pink salmon, or sardines) once or twice a week (if not feeding sardines).
+Sometimes whole raw sardines or anchovies from EcoPawz.

-- 20 dry grams Zeal or Force from The Honest Kitchen, rehydrated with hot water.
+- 25+ dry grams complete dehydrated diet, such as Zeal, Kind, or Force from The Honest Kitchen, or complete diet offerings from Grandma Lucy's or Sojos, rehydrated with hot water.

 - Baby carrot after breakfast.